mesosphere/dcos-docs-site/pages/1.13/security/oss/iam-api/index.md

 ## Refreshing the authentication token

 Authentication tokens expire after five days, by default.
 If your program needs to run longer than five days, you will need a service account.
-See [provisioning custom services](/1.13/security/ent/service-auth/custom-service-auth/) for more information.

 # API reference

-[swagger api='/1.13/api/ent-iam.yaml']
+[swagger api='/1.13/api/oss-iam.yaml']

 # Logging